 This truth was more than a great shock; this view demanded a complete change in my understanding of my faith, my salvation, and God.
 The theological ground that I stood on began to look very shaky.
 Not only was what I believed in completely the opposite of what the Bible said, but it was illogical.
 How could anyone believe that there is any good in man when all that man has created has been destructive?
 Cars, drugs, guns, porn, etc. Mankind has no ability to make anything good, pure, and blameless.
 Even when there is an invention that seems to have any benefit, that invention will prove itself to have the potential to bring destruction.

 So, I came to the conclusion that humanity is depraved because they are unable to know what is good and evil, but there was one problem with that theological stance: it’s not biblical.
 Genesis 2:17 stated very clearly that the tree which man took the forbidden fruit from, was called the “tree of the knowledge of good and evil”.
 This meant that man indeed knew what was good and what was evil, but chose evil anyway.
 Mankind is not a group of helpless creatures who don’t know better, but rather it is collective that rebels against God’s laws, commands, and statutes.
 The difference between God and man is simple: God knows what is good and evil, but He always chooses good; mankind knows what is good and evil, but mankind always chooses evil.
-Philippians 2:13 (ESV) makes it very clear that God is the source of any good, saying, “…it is God who works in you, both to will and to work for His good pleasure.”
+Luke 18:19 (ESV) makes it very clear that God is the source of any good, saying, “…No one is good except God alone.”

 The Bible was clear that it was not God who needed me, but it was I who needed God.
 God was the one who needed to save me from my sin, and it couldn’t be done based on my own free will.
 If my free will was a key component of salvation, then I would’ve never been saved.
 Therefore, the only way for me to be saved was for God to sanctify my heart so that I could repent.
 I needed repentance in order to be saved, and in order to repent my heart had to be regenerated.
 This meant that there was a fact that I had to embrace: I didn’t choose God, but rather it was God who chose me.
 As I began studying Scripture, Calvinism began to make more and more sense.
 The more I thought about the course of my life, the more I realized just how applicable Calvinism really was.
 Reformed theology became the substance that rested on top of the foundation, which was Christ and His word.